digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 **Size of connection pools.** Make sure that every node uses a connection pool to communicate with the database.
 This avoids the extra cost of creating a new connection on every database query.
-Canton chooses a suitable connection pool by default, but for performance sensitive applications you may want to optimise.
+Canton chooses a suitable connection pool by default, but for performance sensitive applications you may want to optimize.
 Configure the maximum number of connections such that the database is fully loaded, but not overloaded.
 Allocating too many database connections will lead to resource waste (each thread costs), context switching and contention on the database system, slowing the overall system down.
-You can notice this on the query latencies reported by Canton going up (:ref:`check the trouble shooting guide<how_to_diagnose_slow_db_queries>`).
+If this occurs, the query latencies reported by Canton go up (:ref:`check the troubleshooting guide<how_to_diagnose_slow_db_queries>`).

-Detailed instructions can also be found in the Section :ref:`max_connection_settings`.
+Detailed instructions on handling this issue can also be found in :ref:`max_connection_settings`.

-**Size of database task queue.** If you are seeing frequent ``RejectedExecutionExceptions`` when Canton queries the database, increase the size of the task queue, as described in Section :ref:`database_task_queue_full`.
+**Size of database task queue.** If you are seeing frequent ``RejectedExecutionExceptions`` when Canton queries the database, increase the size of the task queue, as described in :ref:`database_task_queue_full`.
 The rejection is otherwise harmless.
 It just points out that the database is overloaded.

 **Database Latency.** Ensure that the database latency is low.
 The higher the database latency, the lower the actual